 Just looking at the color of this oil suggests to me that it is very poor quality.
 Raw, unrefined Tamanu Oil in its pure form is not this light color.
 It probably isn't even pure Tamanu Oil but some diluted down version and the low price strongly suggests this.
 The best Tamanu Oil comes from Vanuatu and then only from the Tamanu Trees that grow naturally by the seashore.
 While I am a strong advocate of Tamanu Oil, I couln't recommend this stuff as pictured and it is no wonder the buyer never got the sort of fast and effective results you'd normally see.

 Natural, of course Smells good Expensive Drying, oddly enough Did not help heal acne or red marks I've been using this for a month so maybe thats not long enough to write a completely fair review.
 I had my hopes up on this one.
 So first few weeks my skin just got rough and dry.
 My red marks seemed more noticeable.
 So then i started using more.
 Dryness got better but started breaking out a bit and again, red marks seemed worse.
 Bleh.
 This morning after i took a shower, which always seems drying for me because our water is not filtered, I used my old moisturizer (Egyptian Magic) and my skin looks a whole lode better.
 Just complexion wise.
 So, for me, tamanu oil didn't really work.
 I may try to return it or i might keep it to keep trying on stretch marks.

-really, I think it will work better for wrinkles or dehydrated skin but not acne prone skin.
+It seems that it can help fight bacteria, whenever my acne get itchy I will put tamanu oil on then the itchiness will disappear. very moisturizing.
+Maybe can make some small pimples dry up faster.
+I don't think its an effective acne fighter. really, I think it will work better for wrinkles or dehydrated skin but not acne prone skin.
 It's oil and the oil can not be absorbed by skin completely.
 I have a lot of acne on my face, I don't think Tamanu oil helps at all.
 I checked it out on Google before purchase, but i think all the acne related stuffs are schemes.

+Very moisturizing Evens skin tone Does not clog pores Only need a small amount Does nothing for red marks Doesn't help breakouts Smells a bit strong-spicy!
 I have been using this religiously for three To four weeks every morning and night, particularly on red marks and scarring and I would have to say that it has not really helped much.
 My skin tone is great and I did not breakout from this.
 It is a great moisturizer.
 I used it on a fresh burn and it did help heel it super fast.
 Not sure why it didn't work on my red marks and scars:-( Everyone is different though.
 Ladies on makeup alley swear by this!!

+Smells good, moisturizes as well as petroleum.
 I just started using this a couple days ago on my face for acne and on my arms for pityriasis alba.
 I will see what happens, so far it doesn't do much...kind of has the same affects as putting Vaseline on my skin.